-Hotdish is a casserole that originated in Minnesota, one that seems like it shouldn’t work — in the same sense as other weird but good dishes like poutine.
+Hotdish is a casserole that originated in Minnesota.
+It’s one of those recipes that seems like it shouldn’t work — kind of like weird but good dishes like poutine (the Canadian concoction featuring cheese and gravy-smothered fries).
 And yet, it does.

 Author Howard Mohr defined it succinctly: “A traditional main course, hotdish is cooked and served hot in a single baking dish and commonly appears at family reunions and church suppers.”